Federico Gatti

 Federico Gatti (born 24 June 1998) is an Italian professional footballer who plays as a centre-back for club Juventus and the Italy national team.

 In his youth career, Gatti played for the clubs Chieri, Torino and Alessandria.
-Gatti's senior career began with in February 2015, when he joined Promozione team Pavarolo, who gained promotion to Eccellenza in the next season.
+Gatti's senior career began in February 2015, when he joined the Promozione team Pavarolo, who gained promotion to Eccellenza in the next season.
 In mid-2016, Gatti joined Saluzzo but returned to Pavarolo six months later.
 Gatti remained at Pavarolo until 2018, when he changed his position from midfielder to defender during the last matches of the season.
 He then moved to Verbania, who won the Eccellenza title and were promoted to Serie D in the 2018–19 season.
-Gatti made his professional debut with Serie C side Pro Patria and he joined Serie B side Frosinone the following year.
+Gatti made his professional debut with Serie C side Pro Patria, and he joined Serie B side Frosinone the following year.
 In January 2022, Gatti joined Juventus, who loaned him back to Frosinone until the end of the season.

 Gatti did not represent Italy at youth levels, and he won his first senior team cap in 2022.
 Two years later, he was also selected for the UEFA Euro 2024 final squad.